LinkedAi/flip/README.md

 - Flip: Flip the Element in x or y axis.
 - RandomResize: Change the size of an Element randomly.
 - Rotate: Rotate Element randomly.
+- Color: Change color space or the element color.

 ### Random Domain